 Minerva Intelligence Inc. is a private company based in Vancouver, British Columbia.
 Our objective is to develop and market AI software products to various industries with complex technical and scientific data.
 The principal founders of Minerva, Clinton Smyth (CEO) and Professor David Poole (Chief Software Architect), conceived and built the AI software based on decades of experience and expertise developed while working in the geological and cognitive computing fields.

-In 2017, Minerva acquired the AI software and intellectual property of Georeference Online Ltd. (GOL), a company formed in 2000 to develop AI applications in geology.
-The co-founders of GOL, Mr. Clinton Smyth and Professor David Poole, also joined the Minerva team as CEO and Chief Software Architect, respectively.
+In 2017, Minerva acquired the AI software and intellectual property of Georeference Online Ltd. (“Georeference”), which was founded in 2000 by Mr. Smyth and Professor Poole to develop AI applications in geology.
 Clinton Smyth is a geologist and software developer with 40 years in mineral exploration with 25 of those years being spent at Anglo American, one of the largest mining companies in the world.
-David Poole has been a professor in the department of Computer Science at the University of British Columbia for 29 years and is also the director of UBC's Laboratory for Computational Intelligence.
+David Poole has been a professor in the department of Computer Science at the University of British Columbia for 30 years and is also the director of UBC's Laboratory for Computational Intelligence.
 Both of them have published in the field of AI, Professor Poole extensively.